 But the charms that make Tampa so alluring also bring unique risks for the homes located here.
 Let’s review when you need homeowners insurance in Tampa and the home coverage that keeps you protected.

 If you’re shopping for homes during hurricane season or thinking about switching providers, it’s important to understand most insurers will not sell home insurance once a potential storm watch or warning has been issued anywhere in Florida.
 The duration of that suspension is dependent on the company.
-Keep that in mind as you consider your options, especially if you are working within a time-sensitive framework, like closing on a house.
+That's something to keep if you are working within a time-sensitive framework, like closing on a house.
+Exceptions can be made for previously scheduled closings, but it's still smart to plan ahead.

-Now that you know you need home insurance most of the time, let’s consider what kind of home protection makes sense.
+Now that you know you need home insurance, let’s consider what kind of home protection makes sense.

 A quality homeowners insurance policy will offer: